maverickactuary/1actuary/content/3buildingblocks/reinsurance-for.md

 + Friendly societies, often with one main product, e.g. Holloway.

 Reinsurance passes through the benefit of a reinsurer's diversification.

-There are two examples of insurers not using much reinsurance.
-{: .update}

 ## The nightmare scenario